-The principal responsibility for managing this IE resides with the Monitoring & Evaluation Focal Point of the Commissioning Unit.
-The Commissioning Unit for this project's IE is the UNDP Country Office (CO) in India, during this assignment, the IE team will report to the Monitoring and Evaluation Focal Point in Commissioning Unit who will provide guidance and ensure satisfactory completion of deliverables.
+The principal responsibility for managing this IE resides with the Commissioning Unit.
+The Commissioning Unit for this project's IE is the UNDP Country Office (CO) in Zambia.
+During this assignment, the IE team will report to the Monitoring and Evaluation Focal Point in Commissioning Unit who will provide guidance and ensure satisfactory completion of deliverables.